-Faculty of Philosophy and Arts at the University of West Bohemia in Pilsen
+Faculty of Arts at the University of West Bohemia in Pilsen

 The Faculty of Philosophy and Arts began its academic activity in 1999 as the Faculty of Humanities.
 It changed to its present name in 2005.